Causal inference with recurrent and competing events: Counterfactual estimands

 \subsection{Separable effects}

-Following~ \citet{stensrud2020conditional, stensrud_separable_2020-1}, consider two modified treatments $A_Y$ and $A_D$ such that receiving $A_Y=A_D=a$ results in the same outcomes as receiving $A=a$ for $a\in\{0,1\}$; formally, let $M_Y$ and $M_D$ be two random variables, and suppose that the following conditions hold for the original treatment $A$ and the modified treatments $A_Y,A_D$:
+Following~ \citet{robins_alternative_2011,robins2020interventionist} and \citet{stensrud2020conditional, stensrud_separable_2020-1}, we will define an actionable notion of direct (indirect) effects that refers to an intervention that might be implemented currently or in the future.
+These effects require that the investigator pose candidates for modified versions of the study treatment, denoted $A_Y$ and $A_D$, with the following properties: let $M_Y$ and $M_D$ be two random variables, and suppose that the following conditions hold for the original treatment $A$ and the modified treatments $A_Y,A_D$:

-Eq.~\ref{eq:modified_treatment_assumption} is referred to as the modified treatment assumption and is described in detail in~\citet{stensrud2020conditional}.
-This assumption is conceivable in our example by defining $A_Y$ and $A_D$ as a physical decomposition of the original study treatment $A$ and by taking $M_Y\equiv A_Y$, $M_D\equiv A_D$.
-Specifically, define $A_Y$ as an indicator of assignment to continuing ($A_Y=1$) versus discontinuing ($A_Y=0$) only antihypertensives and $A_D$ an indicator of assignment to continuing ($A_D=1$) versus discontinuing ($A_D=0$) only aspirin.
-An individual receiving $A_Y=A_D=0$ in this example has received the same treatment as $A=0$ (assignment to discontinue both antihypertensives and aspirin) and an individual receiving $A_Y=A_D=1$ the same treatment as $A=1$ (assignment to continue both antihypertensives and aspirin).
+"Intersection" refers to the paths in the respective causal DAG.
+Assumption (\ref{eq:modified_treatment_assumption}) is referred to as the modified treatment assumption and is discussed in~\citet{stensrud2020conditional}.
+According to (\ref{eq:modified_treatment_assumption}), receiving $A_Y=A_D=a$ results in the same outcomes as receiving $A=a$ for $a\in\{0,1\}$.
 While a physical treatment decomposition is one way in which assumption (\ref{eq:modified_treatment_assumption}) may hold, it may also hold for modified treatments that are not a physical decomposition \citep{stensrud_generalized_2021,stensrud2020conditional}.
+The modified treatment assumption (\ref{eq:modified_treatment_assumption}) can in principle be falsified in a future six-armed trial where individuals are exposed to $A,A_Y,A_D\in\{0,1\}$ once the modified treatment becomes available~\citep{stensrud2020conditional}.